d9k/d9k-textbook/js/js-about.md

-# Why choose the JavaScript?
+# JS: about or why choose the JavaScript

 - https://www.freecodecamp.org/news/future-of-javascript
 - It blends well with HTML and CSS.